Australlian Police Officers Jump Into The Ocean To Save A Drowning Kangaroo

-Passerby at Safety Beach in Rosebud, Australia would have witnessed an usual event had they glanced out at the tide on Saturday.
+Passersby at Safety Beach in Rosebud, Australia, would have witnessed an usual event had they glanced out at the tide on Saturday.
 According to People, a kangaroo was determined to swim along the Mornington Peninsula with little luck.
-The animal had been treading water only to lose control and get caught up in the raging waters.
+The animal had been treading water, only to lose control and get caught up in the raging waters.
 As he struggled to stay afloat, nearby beach-goers noticed the animal in distress.

 Mia Grant, an animal lover who just so happened to spot the struggling kangaroo, attempted to help rescue it from the current.
 Although she managed to help him out of the water, she needed reinforcements to provide additional care to for the animal.
-She called the police in hopes they could direct her towards someone who would know how to help injured kangaroos.
+She called the police in hopes they could direct her toward someone who would know how to help injured kangaroos.
 What she probably didn’t expect, was for the police to show up themselves.
 Not only did two officers respond to the call, but they ended up having to rescue the animal for yet a second time.

 When they approached the injured kangaroo at the location Grant had described, the animal became frightened by their arrival and took off back into the ocean.
 Once again, his efforts were not successful.
 As the kangaroo was being tossed about by the strong tide, the officers raced to the water to attempt to persuade it to come back to the shore.